A robotics club on the Cluny campus

 On the Cluny campus, a robotics club has been created at the initiative of several students who are passionate about robotics.
 This year, they are preparing to participate in the French Robotics Cup.

-Passionate about robotics and mechatronics, several students took up the challenge of participating in the Coupe de France de Robotique, the largest gathering of students in the field.
-They were quickly joined by a dozen other students eager to discover this field of engineering.
-This is a long-term project that meets the students' educational and personal needs.
-That is why it is at the heart of three school projects this year in the Grande Ecole Program (PGE) at the Arts et Métiers campus Arts et Métiers Cluny.
+Driven by a passion for robotics and mechatronics, several students set themselves the challenge of competing in the French Robotics Cup, the largest gathering of students in the field.
+They were soon joined by about a dozen other students eager to explore this area of engineering.
+This is a long-term project that addresses a need among students for both their academic and personal projects.
+That is why it is at the center of three school projects this year as part of Grande Ecole Engineering Programme PGE) at the Arts et Métiers campus Arts et Métiers Cluny.

 This club is an opportunity for everyone to deepen their skills in robotics and mechatronics.
 An association has even been created— ARTeC Robotique (ART Technologie Cluny) —to ensure the project's long-term viability by laying solid foundations.
 For the association's board, this means acquiring new skills: management, project management, communication—all the human skills of a good engineer that are put to the test in the field.